WattDownload/.github/profile/README.md

  - Applications to download your favourite stories from wp to epub (version 3) in `Windows`, `Linux`, `MacOS`, `Android`.

 ## Why?
  - Of course you've https://wpd.my - but this's much faster.
 With blazing fast async Rust!
-Plus no one can stop you once you have it installed in your device...
+ - No one can stop you once you have it installed in your device...

 ## Disclaimer
  - Downloading content from WP is prohibited by WP [Terms of Services]().
 USE AT YOUR OWN RISK!